Packaging Electronics in Cryogenics

 For more than two decades, HYPRES has been in the forefront of developing innovative electronics packaging solutions for cryogenic environments.
 The company has successfully integrated electronic components in very low-temperature refrigerated systems dating back to its development of the industry-first Picosecond Signal Processor in the late 1980s.

-HYPRES developed specialized electronics packaging expertise in Low-Temperature Systems (LTS) in order to integrate the unique digital superconductor electronics produced in its foundry.
-The lab pioneered and features several one-of-a-kind test capabilities developed for the diverse applications its integrated circuits are integrated into.
+HYPRES has developed specialized electronic packaging expertise in Low-Temperature Systems (LTS) to facilitate digital superconductor electronics.
+The lab pioneered and features several one-of-a-kind test capabilities developed exclusively for testing high-frequency circuits and components in a cryogenic environment.

 HYPRES is known worldwide for its design and manufacturing capabilities and innovative and proprietary packaging for digital superconducting chips (pictured above integrated onto a unique four-stage 4K Pulse Tube cryocooler) and its multi-line High Temperature System (HTS), still very cold, leads that can be integrated into cryocoolers from virtually any manufacturer.

 Vacuum feedthrough 60 Ghz, strip lines